In the first reading, we heard the prophet cry out: “Violence! Ruin!”

 Well, as human beings, the life-creating part of us

-is likewise an awesome power and gift.
+is similarly an awesome power and gift.

-is why marriage is only a man and a woman;
+This design is why marriage is only a man and a woman;

 a union that overflows into new life.